trash89/brownie_with_hardhat/README.md

 <Transaction '0x5c3948e35a45e15b704b419ca5b82a99393e1a8840466ce440067fb0551c4e59'>
 ```

-See in the terminal where hardhat network has been launched :
+See in the terminal where hardhat network has been launched:

 ```Solidity
 eth_sendTransaction